For brands using LiveEngage, there are currently two conversation types:

 Dedicated agents - Completely separate agents for messaging and for live chat, sharing the same account.
 Each agent has an individual login.

-Dedicated agents per shift/time period - Agents that are capable of handling both live chats and messaging, but focus only on one channel per shift/dedicated time period ( not handling chat and messaging conversations simultaneously).
+Dedicated agents per shift/time period 2 separate logins (one for chat and one for messaging) - Agents that are capable of handling both live chats and messaging, but focus only on one channel per shift/dedicated time period (not handling chat and messaging conversations simultaneously).
 Typically these agents will have two separate logins for chat and messaging.

 Blended agents within a single shift - Agents handling both live chat and messaging conversations simultaneously within a single shift, with a single login.

-The following document describes how the enhanced workspace will affect each of these user types.
+The following article describes how the enhanced workspace will affect each of these user types.

 Brands with dedicated agents have two separate groups of agents: one group only for live chat and one group only for messaging.
 These agents are sometimes referred to as ‘pure messaging agents’ or ‘pure live chat agents’.